PoliteGirl/question/README.md

 LocalStorage is the same as SessionStorage but it persists the data even when the browser is closed and reopened(i.e it has no expiration time) whereas in sessionStorage data gets cleared when the page session ends.

+* Session storage is designed to be session-specific, tied to a single tab or window.
+If you close one tab, the session storage for that tab will be cleared.
+However, the session storage in the other tab will remain unaffected.

+* Local storage persists across sessions and tabs, but each tab has its own separate local storage.
+Closing one tab will not affect the local storage of the other tab.

+* In summary, closing one tab does not automatically clear the session storage or local storage of another tab.
+Each tab maintains its own storage state.
+If you want to share data between tabs, you would need to use other mechanisms such as window.postMessage or a shared backend storage solution.

 ### Q : What is the use of setTimeout?
-A : The setTimeout() method is used to call a function or evaluate an expression after a specified number of milliseconds.
-For example, let's log a message after 2 seconds using setTimeout method,
+A : setTimeout is used to execute a function or evaluate an expression after a specified delay (in milliseconds).
+It schedules a one-time execution.
 ```
 setTimeout(function () {
   console.log("Good morning");